 The School is registered as a Charitable Company under the direction of a Board of Governors.
 The Headmaster is a member of the Independent Association of Preparatory Schools (IAPS), the leading professional association for Heads of independent preparatory schools.
 The Directors of the company are also charity Trustees for the purposes of charity law and throughout the report are collectively referred to as the Governors.
 They are listed on page 1.
 New Governors are selected and appointed by the existing Governors.

 All Governors are members of at least one of the sub-committees or have responsibilities for specific aspects of the School to give them an insight into the workings of the School.
 On induction, the Governors complete online "Safeguarding and Safe Recruitment" training.
-They are made aware of the School's safeguarding policies and receive all Independent Schools' Inspectorate and D of E updates that are sent to the School.
-Governors receive safe-guarding training every 3 years.
+They are made aware of the School's safeguarding policies and receive all Independent Schools' Inspectorate and Department for Education updates that are sent to the School.
+Governors receive safe-guarding training every 3 years as well as ensuring that they are aware of the annual updates to Keeping Children Safe in Education provided by the Department for Education.
+In addition Governors undertake online training annually.